ShriAmogh/rag_langchain/README.md

 Postman or any client to test the API

  Features
- Load and split PDFs using PyPDFLoader
+ --Load and split PDFs using PyPDFLoader

- Extract data from websites
+ --Extract data from websites

- Embed documents using all-MiniLM-L6-v2 via HuggingFaceEmbeddings
+ --Embed documents using all-MiniLM-L6-v2 via HuggingFaceEmbeddings

- Store and search embeddings using ChromaDB
+ --Store and search embeddings using ChromaDB

- Query via a FastAPI endpoint
+ --Query via a FastAPI endpoint

  Clean and modular code (RAG logic separated from API)